top of page

 Is Australian tap water safe to drink?

 Water authorities test regularly, but trace contaminants can still be present.
-The water can also absorb chemicals after the test facility, often traveling kilometers along only pipes.
+The water can also absorb chemicals after the test facility, often traveling kilometres along pipes.
 Adding home filtration provides extra protection.

 Visit www.purewater4life.com.au to secure a water filter system appropriate for your needs today.